sheerun/vim-polyglot/README.md

 let g:polyglot_disabled = ['css']
 ```

-Note that disabiling languages won't make in general your vim startup any faster / slower (only for specific file type).
+Note that disabling languages won't make in general your vim startup any faster / slower (only for specific file type).
 Vim-polyglot is selection of language plugins that are loaded only on demand.

 ## Contributing